Genome-wide association study: Results

 Attempts have been made at creating comprehensive catalogues of SNPs that have been identified from GWA studies.
 As of 2009, SNPs associated with diseases are numbered in the thousands.

 The first GWA study, conducted in 2005, compared 96 patients with age-related macular degeneration (ARMD) with 50 healthy controls.
 It identified two SNPs with significantly altered allele frequency between the two groups.
 These SNPs were located in the gene encoding complement factor H, which was an unexpected finding in the research of ARMD.
 The findings from these first GWA studies have subsequently prompted further functional research towards therapeutical manipulation of the complement system in ARMD.

 Another landmark publication in the history of GWA studies was the Wellcome Trust Case Control Consortium (WTCCC) study, the largest GWA study ever conducted at the time of its publication in 2007.
 The WTCCC included 14,000 cases of seven common diseases (~2,000 individuals for each of coronary heart disease, type 1 diabetes, type 2 diabetes, rheumatoid arthritis, Crohn's disease, bipolar disorder, and hypertension) and 3,000 shared controls.
-This study was successful in uncovering many new disease genes underlying these diseases.
+This study was successful in uncovering many genes associated with these diseases.